001shahab/voice-ai-wise/README.md

 - **Voice Output**: Converts responses to natural-sounding speech
 - **Conversation History**: Supports follow-up questions with context memory
 - **Clean Web Interface**: Intuitive UI with audio recording and playback
+- **Custom Knowledge Base**: Upload your own knowledge base text file
+- **Fallback Responses**: Provides answers based on general knowledge when no context is found
+- **Audio Explanation**: Includes an audio explanation of how the system works

 ## Architecture